-Meta-elements, often-times wrongfully called meta tags, are pieces of information on an HTML page (web document), which are only interpreted by web-browsers and search-engines.
+Meta-elements, commonly called called meta tags, are pieces of information on an HTML page (web document), which are only interpreted by web-browsers and search-engines.

-- (The title element is not really a meta-element attribute, but is also exclusively interpreted by web-browsers and search-engines, and is often placed in front of other meta-elements within the HTML source code)
+The title element is not really a meta-element, but a dedicated HTML element interpreted by web-browsers and search-engines, and is often placed in front of other meta-elements within the HTML source code.

-The meta-element attribute “keywords” is no longer taken into consideration by Google and other search engines and is therefore not relevant for a good ranking.
+The meta-element attribute “keywords” is no longer taken into consideration by Google and other search engines and is therefore not relevant for SEO.

 Google doesn’t use the keywords meta tag in web search– Matt Cutts